glungu/intel-openvino-people-counter/README.md

 | faster_rcnn_inception_v2_coco (plain TF)    | 1280                              | 562    |
 | faster_rcnn_inception_v2_coco (OpenVINO)    | 889                               | 281    |

-Memory usage was measured with `free -m` (and then subtracting the value when no inference is running).
+Memory usage was measured with `free -m` (simply by calculating the difference between used memory during inference and when inference process was stopped).

 Latencies were collected and averages calculated after video processing.
 Below are comparative latency graphs:

 ![Latency Compare](images/latencies_compare.png)

-OpenVINO optimized networks produced bounding boxes undistiguishable for the human eye from those inferred with pure Tensorflow, with all people correctly identified in the video.
-So, in this particular case the significant latency (1.44 times) and memory (up to 2 times) gains at almost no cost are well worth it.
+OpenVINO optimized network produced bounding boxes indistiguishable for the human eye from those inferred with pure Tensorflow, with all people correctly identified in the video.
+So, in this particular case conversion to OpenVINO allowed us to achieve the project's goals with significant latency (1.44 times) and memory (up to 2 times) improvements.

-Run the pre-trained model without the use of the OpenVINO™ Toolkit.
-Compare the performance of the model with and without the use of the toolkit (size, speed, CPU overhead).
-What about differences in network needs and costs of using cloud services as opposed to at the edge?

-## Potential Use Cases
+## Assess Model Use Cases

+Some of the potential use cases of the people counter app are as follows.

-* Retail Applications - count number of customers/visitors in the shop, the duration of their stay and locations they spent most time at.
+* Retail Shops - count number of customers/visitors in the shop, the duration of their stay and locations they spent most time at.
-    * For those that stayed longer, analyzing locations thay spent most their time at, can give hints to what products make people stay (people like them and/or want to know more about them)
+    * For those that stayed longer, analyzing locations thay spent most their time at, can give hints to what products make people stay longer (people like them and/or want to know more about them)
-    * Check how often they come to the consultant to see how many consultant/employees should be in the shop at different times of the day.
-Can lead to better employees' schedules, part-time etc
+    * Check how often they come to the consultant or cashier to understand how many consultants/employees should be in the shop at different times of the day.
+Can lead to better employees' schedules, allow part-time shifts etc. which would lead to happier employees and optimized salary budget for the employer
-    * Analyze traffic of shoppers to know when more items should be in stock
+    * Analyze traffic of shoppers to know when more items should be in stock.
+This should greatly reduce amount of times when customer is turned away because item is not currently available, or when items currently not in demand are stacked in unreasonable amounts

-As seen with SSD and Faster-RCNN Models, it is important to use model that produces good accuracy, because if the model switches many times from detecting/undetecting a person while he/she is still there, or confuses other objects with people, will lead to very inaccurate results and therefore, bad business decisions.
-Therefore model should be tested well and correct detection threshold should be selected.

-And, of course, lighting and camera resolution is important to get good quality of frames to infer from.
-Too low resolution, poor lighting will make it more difficult for a model to detect objects.
-If lighting or camera quality cannot be improved, one should consider transfer learning to re-train the model on the images with the particular resolution and lighting that is going to be used in production.
+* Voting Room - count total number of voters to double-check the voter turnout numbers at the end of the day.
+This should reduce the possibility for errors or voter fraud at each particular booth.

+* Security Cameras - counting the number of people in the scene and raising an alarm/action when above certain number.
+    * Raising alarm when detecting any number of people > 0 on the scene, when no person should be allowed
+    * Raising alarm when total count of people is above certain numer, e.g. 2, when expecting a gardener visit in the morning and Amazon delivery in the afternoon, but nobody else
+    * Turn on high resolution recording every time a camera detects a person (or people) in the scene, should be good for recording criminal activity and/or identifying potential intruders, delivery package thieves etc

+## Assess Effects on End User Needs

+Lighting, model accuracy, and camera focal length/image size have different effects on a deployed edge model.
+The potential effects of each of these are as follows:

+* Lighting - some models may not identify a person if the lighting is inappropriate, e.g. too dim, not lighting on the face etc.
+* Model accuracy - lower accuracy models may detect a person on one frame, and not detect him/her in the next, even though they never left the scene, and then they may detect them again.
+This will lead to incorrect count of the duration people spent on the scene, and incorrect total count.
+This is exactly what happened in this project's video with [ssd_inception_v2_coco](http://download.tensorflow.org/models/object_detection/ssd_inception_v2_coco_2018_01_28.tar.gz) model, and the reason why [faster_rcnn_inception_v2_coco](http://download.tensorflow.org/models/object_detection/faster_rcnn_inception_v2_coco_2018_01_28.tar.gz) model was selected.
+* Camera focal length/image size - these greatly influence image quality and therefore the ability of the model to detect what it was trained to detect.
+In those cases when low quality camera cannot be replaced, and the model performs poorly on its footage, knowledge transfer with additional training on images from this particular camera should be considered.